-Why I hate Atos and their PIP assessment, or more accurately, who doesn’t hate Atos and their assessments?
-Ever since Atos and these assessments were introduced, they’ve been drowning in complaints and deaths of applicants.
-Yet, somehow they keep having their contracts renewed to carry on they’re unfit for purpose assessments.
+I hate Atos and their PIP assessment, or more accurately, who doesn’t hate Atos and their assessments?
+Ever since Atos and their assessments were introduced, they’ve been drowning in complaints and deaths of applicants.
+Yet, somehow, they keep having their contracts renewed to carry on their unfit-for-purpose assessments.

-This wasn’t the post I was originally planning to write.
-I was planning to write a post about my insane amount of appointment cancellations and reschedules recently.
+This wasn’t the article I was originally planning to write.
+I was planning to write an article about my insane amount of appointment cancellations and reschedules recently.
 But when I got to my Atos appointments that were rescheduled, I was reminded of how that’s just the tip of the iceberg with their behaviours.
-Thus, this post was born.
+Thus, this article was born.

 Then, just to further wind me up, on the day of the rescheduled appointment, which my partner couldn’t make, they call me to make sure I’m attending at the stated time.
 Which I confirm.
 Then, again, as I’m leaving the house to catch the train, they call me to reschedule the appointment to an hour and a half later.
 Now I’m sitting at home wondering if they’re going to reschedule the assessment to another day instead: expecting them to call back to do so.

 As I’m killing time for the later appointment at home, I notice I had missed a call from Atos.
 So I try to call back because I’m wondering if they’ve actually cancelled today’s appointment now.
 I don’t want to find out it has been on the train there.
 After 20 minutes of calling, I finally get hold of them before I’m about to get on the train.
 But they didn’t call me to cancel, just to make sure I’m attending.
 What was the point of that after already speaking to me twice on the phone that day already?
 Thanks for that unneeded stress.